CodeMycole/sudoku_solver_with_GUI/README.md

-# sudoku_solver_with_GUI
+# sudoku_solver
 A program that solves a sudoku table using backtracking with a GUI (in progress) all lines explained!

 Currently the code is fully functional. given a certain input in the array, the program will solve the puzzle, printing both the before and after to the terminal.
-GUI is in progress and will be uploaded at a later time.
+I might do a GUI at a later time.